 As well as overcoming geographical barriers, virtual trials increase accessibility to trials in other ways, for example by addressing barriers such as mobility, working hours and caring responsibilities.
 Expanding access to the population at large can create opportunities for the collection of real-world data - another attractive prospect for a potential sponsor company.
 Capturing real-world data ensures that study findings are a good representation of, and can be applied to, the entire patient population.

 But not all studies are suitable for virtual delivery.
 The virtual version of RELIEVE IBS-D was made possible, in part, due to the nature of the treatment and the initial design of the trial.
 Enterosgel is a safe treatment, so patients are able to take it at home and self-monitor.
 No clinical tests or blood work are required, meaning clinical visits could be easily replaced by virtual consultations.
 Additionally, the initial trial design had already established logistical processes to deliver the treatment to patients, helping to quickly adapt the trial to a virtual model.
 Now that these systems are in place, they could potentially be replicated in other trials across a range of medical conditions.
 This sentiment was echoed by Carol who said:

 “Moving forward, hopefully, our initial steps in this virtual trial world will help other studies feel that they can also do it.”

-On 5 May 2021 the RELIEVE IBS-D trial reached its recruitment target and is on track to be a successful trial, generating robust results.
+On 5 May 2021 the RELIEVE IBS-D trial reached its recruitment target and in June 2022 results form the trial were published.